 The cats fed entirely upon raw meat and raw milk remained in excellent health in all cases.
-Physical development was virtually perfect and the cats reproduced in homogeneity from one generation to the next, maintaining large skulls an thoraxes, broad faces with prominent malar and orbital arches, broad and well-formed dental arches, adequate nasal cavities, and large and long bodies.
+Physical development was virtually perfect and the cats reproduced inhomogeneity from one generation to the next, maintaining large skulls and thoraxes, broad faces with prominent malar and orbital arches, broad and well-formed dental arches, adequate nasal cavities, and large and long bodies.
 The cats were quite free from vermin, infections, and parasites.
 The membranes were firm and of good pink color.
 All evidence of degeneration was absent.
 Abortion occurred very seldom; the size of the average litter was five, and all of the mother cats nursed their young in a normal manner.
 The cats possessed excellent equilibrium.
 Organic development was complete and normal physical and mental function was the general rule.
-Death resulted only from old age or injuries sustained in fighting.
-None of the cats died from disease.
+Death resulted only from old age or injuries sustained in the fighting.
+None of the cats died from the disease.

 In the third generation loss of most of the teeth through decalcification and pyorrhea would be common.
 Dental development was generally so irregular that the development of the whole face was interfered with.

 Most of the cats fed cooked meat were very irritable and would occasionally viciously bite the keeper.
 Intestinal parasites and vermin were very common.
 Skin lesions and allergies became worse from one generation to the next.
 Pneumonia and empyema were the most common causes of death in the adult stock; a great number died from diarrhea followed by pneumonia.
 No cats survived the sixth month of life in the third generation.
-Among the diseased conditions that were found upon autopsy were: osteomyelitis, cardiac lesions, hyperopia, thyroid disease, hepatitis, nephritis, paralysis, meningitis, cystitis, arthritis, rickets, enlarged colon, bronchitis, fatty infiltration of the muscles, rachitic rosary of the ribs, and enlarged bladder.
+Among the diseased conditions that were found upon autopsy were: osteomyelitis, cardiac lesions, hyperopia, thyroid disease, hepatitis, nephritis, paralysis, meningitis, cystitis, arthritis, rickets, enlarged colon, bronchitis, fatty infiltration of the muscles, a rachitic rosary of the ribs, and an enlarged bladder.

 Cats fed upon a combination of two-thirds pasteurized milk and one-third raw meat presented much of the same deterioration as the other animals.
 Reproductive efficiency was lowered; skeletal structures were severely impaired; dental irregularity and gingivitis were common, and all kittens showed some form of deficiency in development.
 Cats fed evaporated milk were damaged even more, and sweetened condensed milk produced the most marked deficiencies of all.
-Even the raw metabolized vitamin D milk (from cattle fed irradiated yeast) proved harmful.
+Even the raw metabolized vitamin D milk (from cattle-fed irradiated yeast) proved harmful.
 The males showed osseous disturbances following its use, and the adult males died within 10 months, with the young males failing to live beyond even the second month.

 From these experiments as well as all others which have been reported, results of feeding raw and cooked foods under laboratory conditions become readily apparent.
 It follows that, almost without exception, experimental animals thrive well upon an exclusive diet of raw foods.
-With general uniformity they immediately suffer from various forms of deterioration — physical, sexual, and mental — when given various forms of cooked foods.
+With general uniformity, they immediately suffer from various forms of deterioration — physical, sexual, and mental — when given various forms of cooked foods.
 It has indeed been shown that members of certain animal species fail to reach maturity and reproduce if sufficient cooked foods are included in their diet.
 The degree of damage may vary to some degree with different animals, but in no instance have large quantities of heat-processed foods been consumed over a long period of time without some harm being observed.
 The contrast is clearly observed in all cases, and the many different animals used in the experiments show that the results do not apply to only certain kinds of experimental animals, but may be accepted as a general principle in all such nutritional work.